-- 1. General supervision in terms of the implementation of all procedures related to corporate governance rules in the company. - 2.
-Following up with the executive management the progress of the company's work and discussing all observations received from regulatory authorities. - 3.
-Following up, reviewing and approving of all periodic reports issued by the committees emanating from the Board of Directors. - 4.
-Following up, reviewing and approving of all periodic reports issued by the financial department.
+- 1. Approving the structure of the Board of Directors and its committees. - 2.
+Forming the Board of Directors and its committees. - 3.
+Updating and approving the strategic objectives of the company. - 4.
+Discussing and approving all policies, procedures and regulations related to corporate governance requirements and all departments of the company. - 5.
+Supervising the application of all procedures related to corporate governance rules. - 6.
+Following up with the executive management on the progress of the company's operation and discussing all observations received from regulatory authorities. - 7.
+Following up, reviewing and approving of all periodic reports issued by the committees emanating from the Board of Directors. - 8.
+Following up, reviewing and approving of all periodic reports issued by the Finance Department.